-Examples of "redundant" EDTO significant systems are the engine-driven electrical generator and the APU-driven electrical generator.
+Examples of "redundant" EDTO Significant Systems are the engine-driven electrical generator and the APU-driven electrical generator.
 Improper maintenance could lead to multiple loss of EDTO significant systems and/or loss of redundancy in the related EDTO significant function (e.g. dual loss of electrical power sources).
 Even though the tasks may not be exactly the same, the potential impact of a maintenance error on the level of redundancy should be considered to retain (or not) the related tasks as dual maintenance action.
 This could typically be the case of tasks involving complex removal/installation procedures where possibilities exist to induce a fault that could lead to the same consequence (i.e. loss of concerned system or function) in both systems.

-The operator must define acceptable policies and procedures for a dual maintenance limitation programme to prevent loss of EDTO significant system redundancy.
-The programme should be defined in the operator's EDTO MPM.
+The operator must define acceptable policies and procedures for a dual maintenance limitation programme to prevent loss of Significant System redundancy.
+The programme should be defined in the operator's EMPM.
 This programme should take into account the aeroplane design architecture and systems reliability, and the operator's experience.

 There are different ways to comply with this dual maintenance limitation requirement.
-It may include (but is not limited to) the following processes:
+It may include, but is not limited to:

-- 1) the execution of tasks performed on identical or similar EDTO significant systems being staggered - 2) the task being performed by separate EDTO qualified technicians - the maintenance action on each of the elements in the EDTO significant system being performed by the same technician under the direct supervision of a second EDTO qualified individual, and - 4) the operator verifying the corrective action to those EDTO significant systems as per applicable verification actions.
+- 1) the execution of tasks performed on identical or similar EDTO Significant Systems being staggered - 2) the task being performed by separate EDTO qualified technicians - the maintenance action on each of the elements in the EDTO Significant System being performed by the same technician under the direct supervision of a second EDTOqualified individual, and - 4) the operator verifying the corrective action to those EDTO Significant Systems as per applicable verification actions.